-Staff recommends denial of the proposed project.
-The applicant is requesting "after the fact" approval for the unpermitted construction of a 330 sq. ft. cabana, a 580 sq. ft. wooden deck, a concrete block retaining wall for the cabana, a stairway, wooden retaining walls for the stairway, and approximately 98 cu. yds. of grading (49 cu. yds. cut and 49 cu. yds. fill) on a coastal bluff face.
+Part 2 to deny the request for "after the fact" approval of (1) the construction of a 330 sq. ft. cabana, (2) a 580 sq. ft. wooden deck, (3) a concrete block retaining wall for the cabana, (4) a stairway, (5) wooden retaining walls for the stairway, (6) sewage ejector pump system on bluff face, and (7) approximately 98 cu. yds. of grading (49 cu. yds. cut and 49 cu. yds. fill) on the bluff slope.

 The subject site is a bluff top lot located in the western portion of Malibu between Pacific Coast Highway to the north and the Pacific Ocean to the south.
-The bluff face where the proposed development is located is designated as an Environmentally Sensitive Habitat Area (ESHA) by the Malibu/Santa Monica Mountains Land Use Plan.
+The bluff face where a portion of the proposed development is located is designated as an Environmentally Sensitive Habitat Area (ESHA) by the Malibu/Santa Monica Mountains Land Use Plan.
 In addition, offshore kelp beds, also designated as ESHA, are located along this portion of coast.
 The properties on either side of the subject site have been developed with single family residences and cabanas.
-However, both cabanas which are located on the bluff slope of the two adjacent properties to the east and west of the project site were constructed prior to the Coastal Act and the Coastal Zone Conservation Act.
+However, both cabanas which are located on the bluff slope of the two adjacent properties to the east and west of the project site were constructed prior to the Coastal Act and the Coastal Zone Conservation Act and, therefore, did not need a permit at that time.

-Staff analysis of aerial photographs indicates that the development proposed as part of this application was originally constructed by a previous property owner between 1975 and March 1977, without the required coastal development permit.
-The subject site was within the California Coastal Zone Conservation Commission's permit jurisdiction under the California Coastal Zone Conservation Act of 1972 when the proposed development was constructed and is within the Coastal Commission's permit jurisdiction under Section 30600 of the California Coastal Act of 1976.
-Thus, the construction of the proposed improvements requires a coastal development permit.
-In addition, the applicant has supplied no evidence that any local approval or permit from the County of Los Angeles was originally issued for the proposed development at the time of construction.
+Commission staff has determined that the development proposed on the bluff face (cabana, deck, stairway, retaining walls, and sewage ejector pump system) was originally constructed by a previous property owner between 1975 and March 1977 without the required coastal development permit.
+The subject site was within the California Coastal Zone Conservation Commission's permit jurisdiction under the California Coastal Zone Conservation Act of 1972 when the proposed development was constructed and is within the Coastal Commission's permit jurisdiction today under Section 30600 of the California Coastal Act of 1976.